Before diving into the film we need to know the connection between "Stree," "Munjya," and "Bhediya." Is there any connection between all the three?

 Earlier, a film that emerged from a Marathi background and transformed Indian cinema is "Tumbbad.”
 It was an incredible horror and fantasy film that shot straight to number one.

-Now, another film from the same Marathi culture, “Munjya,” is here to shine.
+Now, another Bollywood Movie from the same Marathi culture, "Munjya," is here to shine.

-But the question is Will it repeat the magic of “Tumbbad,” or will Bollywood disappoint the audience again?
-Let’s talk in detail about “Munjya,” which has a solid pressure to please horror fans because we have dreamed of an entire desi horror universe.
+But the question is Will it repeat the magic of "Tumbbad," or will Bollywood disappoint the audience again?
+Let's talk in detail about "Munjya".
+It has a solid pressure to please horror fans because we have dreamed of an entire desi horror universe.

-I’ll give you an honest answer—100% there is a solid connection between these three films But before reaching to the point, you need to understand “Munjya” appropriately.
+I'll give you an honest answer—100% there is a solid connection between these three films.
+Before reaching to the point, you need to understand "Munjya" appropriately.

 Okay, answer honestly..
 Do you believe in aliens?